TheFakeStefan/MAC_OSX_setup/README.md

 ## Software

 Make the life as easy as possible.
-I don't use any Application from the AppStore.
-I rather use Homebrew for nearly everything.
+I try to avoid Application from the AppStore and rather use Homebrew.

 Install Homebrew by: